Toronto Landmarks: Top 10 Places to See in Toronto in 2024

 - Premium 1 Bed Room Apartment in Adelaide Street.
 Located on the 11th floor of a skyscraper, this apartment has a wonderful view of the city and CN Tower.

 2- Roger Center

-This is one of the Toronto landmarks for those who in love with sports, and especially baseball!
+Do you like sports?
+Roger Center is one of the Toronto landmarks for those in love with sports, especially baseball!
 While you are staying in one of the waterfront condos Toronto, you can enjoy watching a great game at Roger Center, home to the Toronto Blue Jays of Major League Baseball.
 Also, if you’re lucky enough, your favorite singer might have a live performance in this magnificent stadium.

 Where to Stay near Roger Center

 Since Roger Center is located next to CN Tower, you can stay in any of Toronto studio apartments in Harbourfront

 The Toronto Eaton Center is a major and most attractive shopping center and office building in the downtown Toronto, which is located next to the residences of Temperance building and one of the best places for our Short Term Rental travelers.
 Cadillac Fairview (CF) owned and managed this complex.

 For people who love shopping, Eaton Center will be the perfect choice in Toronto.
 It has 230 stores and restaurants and is considered the busiest shopping mall in North America.